Banned radio show to be broadcast after BBC censorship From The Scotsman

 late-night slot and the station did not flag up its inclusion in advance.
 Ofcom, however, has now received a number of complaints which it is examining.

 We recognise that this is a challenging and controversial film, which some viewers may find difficult to view.
-Until now, films showing unedited graphic sexual content of this nature have been confined to specialist subscription
+Until now, films showing unedited graphic sexual content of this nature have been confined to specialist

-those received were not upheld by the legacy regulators.
+complaint and those received were not upheld by the legacy regulators.